I Was a Spy: Reception

+Box office

+The film was very successful at the box office.
+In January 1934 when discussing the box office success of British movies over the previous year, Variety stated "probability is the English gross record will be split between Henry VIII and I Was a Spy."

+Critical reception

 The Daily Mail (21 November 1933) described it as "the most splendid film produced in this country."
 The Daily Despatch (21 November 1933) described it as a film "equal to Hollywood's best."
-Variety and motion picture critic Mordaunt Hall (for The New York Times) praised Carroll's acting.
+Variety and motion picture critic Mordaunt Hall (for The New York Times) praised Carroll's acting.Variety also wrote "The producers of this picture set out to turn out a super film.
+Money was lavishly and intelligently spent.
+Subject has great merit and would have a chance in the States."

-William Troy for The Nation said, "It is the kind of picture calculated to make us believe that there is something beautiful and touching about war, after all."